 In late September and early October, the proposed Commissioners were heard in the European Parliament committees, where they answered both written and oral questions.
 After the hearings, some of the original candidates were replaced.
 Supplementary hearings were therefore held in November.

 The initial goal was that the new European Commission would start its work on 1 November 2019.
 However, as some Commissioners were replaced, the approval and starting date was delayed by a month.

 The members of the European Parliament approved the new European Commission at a vote on 27 November.
 The new European Commission consequently took office on 1 December.

 Many positions are filled after an EU election

 After an election to the European Parliament, there are many positions in the EU that need to be filled with new people.
 As mentioned above, the Parliament has elected a new President and approved the new President of the European Commission.
 The entire European Commission has then been appointed and received one member from each member state, with the exception of the UK, which plans to leave the EU.

 The heads of state and government in the European Council have also elected a new President to lead and coordinate the Council's work, the Belgian Prime Minister Charles Michel.
-He will take up his post on 1 December.
+He took up his post on 1 December.